Dwarf-Community/Dwarf/README.md

 `CacheAPI.set(key='dwarf_your_key_here', value=12345)`
 The value can be of any type.
 After you've set it, you can get it from the Redis database as follows:
 `data = CacheAPI.get(key='dwarf_your_key_here')`
 Have fun!
-If you need help, drop by [my Discord server](https://discord.me/AileenLumina).
-If you write an extension and want it to be installable for others, add it to the Dwarf Extension Index (dwarf/extensions.py).
+If you need help, drop by [our Discord server](https://discord.gg/rAHwvyE).
+If you write an extension and want it to be installable for others, add it to the [Dwarf Extension Index](https://github.com/Dwarf-Community/Dwarf-Extensions).

 ### Dwarf - Quick Install Guide

-First off, you need Python 3.5 or above, PostgreSQL and Redis (the Windows port works, too).
+First off, you need Python 3.5 or above, PostgreSQL (optional, but recommended) and Redis (the Windows port works, too).
 After you installed the requirements (if necessary), start a terminal session (cmd.exe on Windows) and install virtualenv:
 `pip3 install virtualenv`
 Once you have that, create a virtual environment as follows:
 `virtualenv path/to/where/you/want/to/create/your/virtualenv`